mailhog/MailHog/docs/DEPLOY.md

 The example [Dockerfile](Dockerfile) can be used to run MailHog in a [Docker](https://www.docker.com/) container.

+You can run it directly from DockerHub (thanks [humboldtux](https://github.com/humboldtux))

+    docker run -d -p 1025:1025 -p 8025:8025 humboldtux/mailhog

 ### Elastic Beanstalk

 You can deploy MailHog using [AWS Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).